PTAssembler Documentation

 • Reset Arguments.
 Resets the command line arguments used by PTAssembler when launching Enblend.

-• Smartblend (download link at bottom of page) is a program written by Michael Norel, and is designed to blend the multi-layer output from Panorama Tools into one final image.
+• Smartblend (download link at bottom of page) is a program written by Michael Norel, and is designed to blend the multi-layer output from the stitcher into one final image.
 It is identical in purpose to Enblend, but uses a different blending algorithm.
-PTAssembler works with version 1.22 (and possibly later versions) of Smartblend.
+PTAssembler works with version 1.25 (and possibly later versions) of Smartblend.

 • Location.
 Specify the location of where you have installed smartblend.
 If not specified, then PTAssembler will not be able to use Smartblend.